Auto GPS buyers guide

 - All the receivers listed below have a color touch screen interface and give voice-prompted turn-by-turn directions.

 - Prices on GPS receivers are dropping rapidly.
 The prices listed below are current as of the last update of this post.
-Keep an eye on our GPS deals and rebates page for some great values.
+Keep an eye on our companion GPS Deals site for some great values.

 - Finally, unless otherwise indicated, the links go to auto GPS reviews here at GPS Tracklog, where you'll find several places to track down each model's current low price from trusted vendors.